nikhil-0123/Industry-Protection-System/README.md

 ## Project images

-I have added a dedicated folder for project images: `assets/images/`.
+Project images are in the repository `images/` folder (root of this repo).
+The actual files currently present are:

-- `login_page.png` — screenshot of the login screen
+- `login_page.jpg` — screenshot of the login screen
-- `dashboard.png` — main dashboard showing live readings
+- `dashboard.jpg` — main dashboard showing live readings
-- `daily_report.png` — daily report screen
+- `daily_report.jpg` — daily report screen
-- `architecture-diagram.png` — system architecture diagram
+- `architecture-diagram.jpg` — system architecture diagram
 - `ips_iot.png` — photo of the working IoT model

 Embed images in this `README.md` with relative paths, for example: